Shire of Moyne

 The Shire of Moyne is a local government area in the Barwon South West region of Victoria, Australia, located in the south-western part of the state.
 It covers an area of 5481 km2 and at the 2021 census had a population of 17,374.
-It includes the towns of Port Fairy, Koroit, Mortlake, Macarthur, Peterborough, Caramut, Ellerslie, Framlingham, Garvoc, Hawkesdale, Kirkstall, Panmure, Mailors Flat, Purnim, Wangoom and Woolsthorpe.
+It includes the towns of Port Fairy, Koroit, Mortlake, Macarthur, Peterborough and the rural districts of Caramut, Ellerslie, Framlingham, Garvoc, Hawkesdale, Kirkstall, Panmure, Mailors Flat, Purnim, Wangoom and Woolsthorpe.
 It also entirely surrounds the City of Warrnambool, a separate local government area.

 The Shire is governed and administered by the Moyne Shire Council; its seat of local government and administrative centre is located at the council headquarters in Port Fairy.
-It also has a customer service centre in Mortlake, and works depots in Koroit, Mortlake and Macarthur.
+It also has a customer service centre in Mortlake and works depots in Koroit, Mortlake and Macarthur.
 The Shire is named after the Moyne River, a major geographical feature that meanders through the LGA.

 The industry base for the area includes: dairy, beef cattle, sheep, vegetable production, seafood, other food products, pharmaceuticals, manufacturing, quarrying, and tourism.